 The Intimate Life of L.M.
-Montgomery is a collection of essays edited and with an introduction and section headnotes by Irene Gammel.
+Montgomery is a collection of essays edited and introduced by Irene Gammel.
 Based on an international conference hosted by the L.M.
 Montgomery Institute and held at the University of Prince Edward Island in June 2002, the volume includes the full text of a collaborative diary between L.M.
 Montgomery and her friend Nora Lefurgey as well as original scholarship by Joy Alexander, Mary Beth Cavert, Cecily Devereux, Elizabeth R. Epperly, Janice Fiamengo, Irene Gammel, Jennifer H. Litster, Mary McDonald-Rissanen, Melissa Prycer, Mary Rubio, Hildi Froese Tiessen, Paul Tiessen, and Elizabeth Waterston.
 It was published by University of Toronto Press as an unjacketed hardcover in February 2005 and as a trade paperback in March 2005.

 Who ultimately is L.M.
 Montgomery, and why was there such an obsession with secrecy, hiding, and encoding in her life and fiction?
 Delving into the life of Canada’s most enigmatic writer, The Intimate Life of L.M.
 Montgomery addresses these questions.
 The eleven essays illuminate Montgomery’s personal writings and photographic self-portraits and probe the ways in which she actively shaped her life as a work of art.
 This is the first book to investigate both these writings—which include thousands of pages in journals, a memoir, correspondence, and scrapbooks—and her photography.